nlesc-eTAOC/pyTAMS/README.md

 than a handull of dimensions become cumbersome as both compute and memory requirements increase.
-*pyTAMS* is a modular implementation of the trajectory-adaptive multilevel splitting (TAMS) rare event method introduced by [Lestang et al.](https://doi.org/10.1088/1742-5468/aab856), aiming at alleviating the difficulty of performing rare event algorithms for to high-dimensional systems such as the ones encountered in geophysical or engineering applications.
+*pyTAMS* is a modular implementation of the trajectory-adaptive multilevel splitting (TAMS) rare event method introduced by [Lestang et al.](https://doi.org/10.1088/1742-5468/aab856), aiming at alleviating the difficulty of performing rare event algorithms on high-dimensional systems such as the ones encountered in geophysical or engineering applications.